 - Flexibility — Turbo can accommodate multiple file types of various sizes.

 - Ease of Management — changes to storage size, the addition or removal of snapshots, and a many other options can easily be configured.

 Storage Resource Software

 If you are unsure which of our storage services should be used to host your data, we have written some software that you can download and execute to analyze your files to understand how much of your data is stored in large files, how much of your data has been accessed recently, and the distribution of file sizes and access times.
-The software is accessible here.
+Download the software from the Storage Guidance Tool.